DouniaBK/joe_and_the_chick/README.md

 This game is meant to be played in between breaks to relax, have fun and do something that doesn't require mental exhaustion and take the players mind of a stressful day.

 The game revolves around the character of Joe Tribiani from Friends.
-The Snake (▓) plays the role of Joe, the ultimate player, he has to:
+The Snake (▓) plays the role of Joe, the ultimate player, who has to:

-    * Catch a chick (🐤) to score 1 point
+    * Catch a chick (🐤) to score points
     * Eat a pastrami Sandwich (🌯) to regain force and score 2 points
     * Avoid being tasered (⚡) and lose 1 point
     * Stay away from barriers (▩) and borders or instant death it is
     * Abstain from biting oneself
     * Have fun

+The game is played using the following keys:
+1. KEY_UP to move upward
+2. KEY_DOWN to move downward
+3. KEY_RIGHT to move right
+4. KEY_LEFT to move upward
+5. Press X to exit
+6. Press H to Menu
+7. Enter to select
+8. Press P to pause the game

 ### Visual Design

 * Menu:
 <display menu screenshot>

  As the gamer enters the game console, he is asked to choose an item from the menu, play, legend or exit.
 The play button directs the gamer to start playing the game, the legend option, contains instructions on how to play the game.
 Finally the Exit options allows the player to stop the game.
+The menu items appear in the middle of the terminal and the item selected is highlighted for better visual contrast.
+The user is allowed to use Key down/up and enter to select menu items.

 * The game:
 < add game screenshot>